Security chief named Hong Kong No. 2 official amid clampdown - WTMJ

 In recent months, police have arrested most of the city’s pro-democracy activists.
 Most are still in police custody, while others have sought asylum abroad, under threat from Lam’s administration for past statements and actions seen as disloyal to China or in violation of Hong Kong law as it now stands.

-Despite the overwhelming emphasis on security, Lam told reporters that the role of the chief secretary in overseeing the daily administration of the Asian financial hub, including dealing with the COVID-19 pandemic, had not changed.
+Despite the overwhelming emphasis on security, Lam told reporters that the role of the chief secretary in helping oversee the city’s daily administration, including dealing with the COVID-19 pandemic, had not changed.

 Yet she appeared to acknowledge Beijing’s increasingly assertive role in managing the city’s affairs and the central government’s demand for absolute loyalty from Hong Kong officials and members of the Legislative Council.